Math major and advanced courses FAQ

 A brief summary of the pure math options could be like this:

 Math 480 is the pure math senior seminar.
 In the seminar, students explore topics in an area chosen by the instructor, they read papers, present within the seminar, and attend presentations of the other students.
 The number of presentations, and whether they are individual or group projects, depend on the instructor and on enrollment.
 Pre-requisites likewise depend on the instructor; for some sections, Math 225 + 255 are sufficient, some require level 300 course work.
-Topics of the senior seminar will be announced in a question below in March, for the upcoming year.
+Topics of the senior seminar are typically announced below in March, for the upcoming year.

 Math 481 description is very similar to Math 480, except the topics are math + economics.
 Pre-requisites are Math 225 + 255.
 It is offered every Spring.